flasher002/the_one/README.md

-# All my wothwile projects from hyperskill.org
+# All my worthwile projects from hyperskill.org